Language Learning With Subtitles: How to Learn a Language With Subtitles in 2026

 Just having subtitles on isn't enough.
 You need active techniques that force your brain to process the language.

 Shadowing means repeating what you hear in real-time, like an echo.
-It's one of the best ways to improve your pronunciation and it's how the FBI reportedly trains agents to learn languages quickly.
+It's one of the best ways to improve your pronunciation.

 Here's how to do it with subtitles: